-Retirement contribution reserve (GM §6-r), this must be used for financing retirement contributions.
-The reserve must be accounted for separate and apart from all other funds and a detailed report of the operation and condition of the funds must be provided to the Board.
-The reserve is accounted for in the general fund restricted fund balance.
+Retirement Contribution Reserve (GML§6-r), must be used for financing retirement contributions to the New York State and Local Employees' Retirement System.
+In addition, a subfund of this reserve may also be created to allow for financing retirement contributions to the New York State Teachers' Retirement System.
+The reserve must be accounted for separate and apart from all other funds, and a detailed report of the operation and condition of the fund must be provided to the Board.
+The reserve may be established by Board action and is funded by budgetary appropriations and such other funds as may be legally appropriated.
+The Teachers' Retirement System subfund is subject to contribution limits.
+This reserve is accounted for in the general fund under restricted fund balance.